oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

     java --module-path <module_path> --enable-native-access="timesten.jdbc,timesten.jmsxla" --module my.jakarta.jms.app.module/jakarta.jms.demo.<progname> …

-Make sure to also include **timesten.jmsxla** in **--enable-native-access** for jms programs like **--enable-native-access=timesten.jdbc,timesten.jmsxla**.
-As shown in command, the name of the module you compiled is **my.jdbc.app.module**, **my.jms.app.module** (if they are jms programs of javax directory) or **my.jakarta.jms.app.module** (jms programs of jakarta directory) while the package of the class you are going to execute is **jdbc.demo**, **jms.demo** (jms programs of javax directory) or **jakarta.jms.demo** (jms programs of jakarta directory), the name of the module and dependencies are defined in module-info.java file.
-As a reminder for this demos when you want to **run this as a module application** you can use $CLASSPATH (set in **IMPORTANT PRE-REQUISITES** section) as your <module_path>.
-When you build and run your own module application (not this demos) make sure to define your own module-info.java (module name, dependencies, exports, etc.) and name your packages accordingly.
+For JMS programs, also include **timesten.jmsxla** in **--enable-native-access**, for example **--enable-native-access=timesten.jdbc,timesten.jmsxla**.
+In the commands above, the sample module names are **my.jdbc.app.module**, **my.jms.app.module**, and **my.jakarta.jms.app.module**.
+The package names are **jdbc.demo**, **jms.demo**, and **jakarta.jms.demo**.
+The module names and dependencies are defined in module-info.java.
+When you build and run your own module application, define your own module-info.java and package names accordingly.

 ### Sample programs instructions and examples

 **asyncJMS** or **asyncJMS2**

-These two programs use the TimesTen JMS/XLA implementation to process messages.  asynJMS is using Javax JMS for processing JMS/XLA whereas asynJMS2 is using Jakarta JMS.
+These two programs use the TimesTen JMS/XLA implementation to process messages. `asyncJMS` uses Javax JMS, while `asyncJMS2` uses Jakarta JMS.
 The functions of these two programs are:

 a) Connect to the database as an XLA user